-How Corey Gamble Cemented His Place in America's Most Famous Family
+How Corey Gamble Cemented His Place in America's Most Famous Family - E!
+Online

 How exactly did we get to this point?

-Corey Gamble has been a part of our lives (okay, fine, our DVR recordings) for the better part of five years and yet we know shockingly little about the enigmatic Atlanta native, save for his connection to Kardashian family friend Justin Bieber and his ability to wear the hell out of a good suit.
+Corey Gamble has been a part of our lives (okay, fine, our DVR recordings) for the better part of seven years and yet we know shockingly little about the enigmatic Atlanta native, save for his connection to Kardashian family friend Justin Bieber and his ability to wear the hell out of a good suit.

-Which was precisely Khloe Kardashian's argument on this summer's season of Keeping Up With the Kardashians when she, sister Kim Kardashian and brother-in-law Kanye West clashed with momager Kris Jenner about her boyfriend's secretive tendencies.
+Which was precisely Khloe Kardashian's argument on a 2019 episode of Keeping Up With the Kardashians when she, sister Kim Kardashian and then-brother-in-law Ye clashed with momager Kris Jenner about her boyfriend's secretive tendencies.

 "Kanye texts Corey something along the lines of, 'Look, we don't know you.
-We've never met any of your family members," Kim shared.
+We've never met any of your family members,'" Kim explained of the issue.
 And though she may not have tried such a blunt approach, "I agree with that statement from Kanye," Khloe shared.
 "We don't know anything about Corey like that."

 By the time the closing credits rolled, a few tidbits had been uncovered.
-For starters, Gamble would prefer to keep some details of his background off millions of TV screens, his tendency for discretion coming from the fact that he has more than a few friends in high places.
+For starters, Corey—marking his 41st birthday Nov.
+10, just five days after Kris turned 66—would prefer to keep some details of his background off millions of TV screens, his tendency for discretion coming from the fact that he has more than a few friends in high places.

 "I know a person like me gets criticized for not talking about other peoples' business.
-Or people will call you mysterious if you don't talk a lot," he noted during the May episode.
+Or people will call you mysterious if you don't talk a lot," he noted during the May 2019 episode.
 "I've been so sacred in a lot of significant peoples' lives and I don't talk about it, but it's not my place to talk about it."

 The most important truth that was reinforced, though, has never been up for debate.
-The 39-year-old, who's described his career succinctly as "just basically making s--t happen in the music industry," is simply infatuated with the 64-year-old high-powered reality television doyenne.
+Corey, who's described his career succinctly as "just basically making s--t happen in the music industry," is simply infatuated with the high-powered reality television doyenne.

-"Corey is really in love and obsessed with Kris," a source recently told Us Weekly.
+"Corey is really in love and obsessed with Kris," a source told Us Weekly in October 2019.
 "He always tries to make her happy and be supportive of her."
-Because while the woman, who almost single-handedly turned her brood into one of the most well-recognized and eminently marketable families in the entire world, is constantly seeing to the needs of her six off-spring and 10 grandchildren, it's Gamble who's constantly telling her, you're doing amazing, sweetie.
+Because while the woman, who almost single-handedly turned her brood into one of the most well-recognized and eminently marketable families in the entire world, is constantly seeing to the needs of her six off-spring and 10 grandchildren, it's Corey who's constantly telling her, you're doing amazing, sweetie.

-"I think that sometimes what you guys don't realize is that Corey is really taking care of me," Kris explained to Khloe, enforcing the fact that she and Gamble intend for their partnership to be forever.
+"I think that sometimes what you guys don't realize is that Corey is really taking care of me," Kris explained to Khloe, enforcing the fact that she and Corey intend for their partnership to be forever.
 "Like no one ever has in my entire life."

 Like he has from the very start, when they connected in August 2014 at the Kris Jenner version of meeting through friends, fashion designer Riccardo Tisci's 40th birthday bash in Ibiza.

-As for Gamble, he was just a guy spying a good looking woman in a fitted LBD.
-"She had on this nice ass dress and she was looking good," he would later recall to Khloe on Keeping Up With the Kardashians of his initial thoughts.
-So he bided his time until he caught a rare moment in which she wasn't socializing with daughters Kim, Kendall Jenner or West, all on hand for the fete, or circulating with the party's other bold faced names, such as Naomi Campbell, Kate Moss, Jessica Chastain and Ciara).
+As for Corey, he was just a guy spying a good-looking woman in a fitted LBD.
+"She had on this nice-ass dress and she was looking good," he would later recall to Khloe on Keeping Up With the Kardashians of his initial thoughts.
+So he bided his time until he caught a rare moment in which she wasn't socializing with daughters Kim and Kendall Jenner or Ye, all on hand for the fete, or circulating with the party's other bold-faced names, such as Naomi Campbell, Kate Moss, Jessica Chastain and Ciara).

 "I waited until she, you know, was off on her own.
 I came up and started talking," he continued.
 "Then I asked her to come up on the little stage and dance, so we started dancing."
 His big move, he shared: "I just tried saying, 'You're beautiful.
 I'd love to get to know you,' and it went from there."